gomesalexandre/googleclone/README.md

 # googleclone
-A simple Google Homepage clone
+A simple Google Homepage clone  <br>
 Will add "feature/search_results" soon, than will merge it into master